dev-run-sp/shiori/README.md

-# Shiori

-A SwiftUI-based iOS application for tracking and logging your reading journey across different platforms.
-Currently supports book search through Bookmeter with plans for Goodreads integration.

-## Features

-### Book Search & Logging
-- Search for books you've read across multiple platforms
-- Clean, intuitive search interface with platform selection
-- Real-time search with infinite scrolling
-- Add books to your personal reading log
-- Track your reading progress and history

-### Book Collection
-- Organized view of your read books
-- Beautiful thumbnails with optimized loading
-- Filter and sort your reading history
-- Track reading stats and progress

-### UI/UX
-- Tab-based navigation
-- Responsive search interface
-- Loading indicators for better user feedback
-- Error handling with user-friendly messages
-- Adaptive layout with proper spacing and shadows

-## Technical Details

-### Architecture
-- Built with SwiftUI
-- Async/await for network operations
-- MVVM pattern for clean separation of concerns

-### APIs & Services
-- Bookmeter API integration
-- HTML parsing using SwiftSoup
-- Image loading with AsyncImage

-### Performance
-- Lazy loading of search results
-- Efficient pagination implementation
-- Optimized image loading and caching

-## Future Enhancements
-- Goodreads API integration
-- Reading status tracking (Currently Reading, Completed, Want to Read)
-- Reading statistics and insights
-- Progress tracking for current books
-- Reading history visualization
-- Notes and highlights for each book
-- Reading goals and achievements
-- Export and backup of reading data
-- Social sharing of reading progress
-- Additional platforms and services

-## Requirements
-- iOS 15.0+
-- Xcode 13.0+
-- Swift 5.5+

-## Getting Started
-1. Clone the repository
-2. Open `Shiori (栞).xcodeproj` in Xcode
-3. Build and run the project
+# Shiori (栞)

+A vibecoded personal book library app.
+Everything after this statement is written with claude (yes, including this README).
+Keep track of what you're reading, what you want to read, and what you've finished across different types of books.

+## ✨ Features

+### 📚 Find Books
+- Search for Japanese books and manga on Bookmeter
+- Search millions of books worldwide on Open Library
+- Browse results with book covers and details
+- Add books directly to your library

+### 📖 Organize Your Books
+- Separate sections for English Books, Japanese Books, and Manga
+- Track reading status: Want to Read, Currently Reading, Finished
+- Group books into custom series collections
+- See reading statistics at a glance
+- View detailed book information

+### 🏠 Home Dashboard
+- Welcome screen with your library overview
+- See books you're currently reading
+- View recently added books
+- Quick access to search and import features

+### 🔄 Import & Export
+- Import your reading history from Bookmeter
+- Backup and restore your entire library
+- Create and organize book series
+- Filter books by reading status

+## 📱 Requirements
+- **iOS 18.0+**
+- **Internet connection** for book search and cover images

+## 🚀 Getting Started

+### Installation
+1. Download the project
+2. Install on your iOS device

+### How to Use
+1. **Home**: See your reading overview and stats
+2. **Search**: Find books on Bookmeter or Open Library
+3. **Library**: Browse your books organized by type
+4. **Add Books**: Search, select, and add books to your library
+5. **Track Reading**: Update status as you read